toolleeo/cli-apps/README.md

 * [Bash](https://www.gnu.org/software/bash/) - (Bourne Again SHell) The most widespread system shell to date.
 * [Cat9](https://github.com/letoram/cat9) - Cat9 is a user shell script for LASH - a command-line shell that discriminates against terminal emulators, written in Lua.
 * [cosh](https://github.com/tomhrr/cosh) - Concatenative command-line shell.
+* [DASH](http://gondor.apana.org.au/~herbert/dash/) - DASH is a POSIX-compliant implementation of /bin/sh that aims to be as small as possible.
+It does this without sacrificing speed where possible.
 * [Fish](https://fishshell.com/) - "A command line shell for the 90s"; focused on user-friendliness, with powerful autosuggestions, colors, "sane scripting" (w.r.t. to Bash).
 * [N-Commodore](https://github.com/psprint/n-commodore) - A novel file manager/shell/command-line, where everything is panelized, greppable and remembered.
 * [Reptyl](https://github.com/0ut0flin3/Reptyl) - A cross-platform command line shell that supports execution of commands in natural language.